thisisharrison/quiz-app/README.md

 We have an array that holds extended reference to questions.
 This is structured in an array to maintain order of the questions.
 If Teacher chooses to randomize the questions, this model is works too.

 Including the prompt allows Students and Teachers to view all questions at a glance.
-I assumed prompts rarely changes as well.
-However, if we do not need this feature, we can change this to an array of ObjectId.
+I assumed prompts rarely change as well.
+However, if we do not need this feature, we can change this to an array of `ObjectId`.
 We could use `$lookup`, `populate`, or `virtual` to return more information.

 ```js
 {